 - 1. Turn off the computer. - 2.
-Close the screen cover and turn the computer over. - Slide the side battery latch (1) away from the battery.
+Close the screen cover and turn the computer over. - 3.
+Slide the side battery latch away from the battery.
 Continue to hold it until the battery is removed. - 4.
-Push in the latch on the battery (2) while lifting the battery out of the compartment.
-Remove the battery. - Make sure the replacement battery is properly orientated.
-Slide back the side battery latch (1) then insert the battery into the battery compartment.
+Remove the battery. - 5.
+Make sure the replacement battery is properly orientated.
+Slide back the side battery latch then insert the battery into the battery compartment.
 Check that the latch locks back into position.